Customer segmentation strategy is responsible for some serious increases in sales.

 Imagine the possibilities if you could segment your audience and adjust your messaging accordingly across push notifications, SMS, landing pages, and in-app displays.

 It’s a big deal, to say the least.

-And typically, when you run the data on a segmentation test, the results almost always point to the fact that more segmentation equals more customer relevance, which equals more brand loyalty, which equals more sales.
+And typically, when you run the data on a customer segmentation tool, the results almost always point to the fact that more customer equals more relevance, which equals more brand loyalty, which equals more sales.

-Most often, we hear that we should segment our audiences based on things like location, job title, industry, past purchases, and what device they’re using.
+Most often, we hear that we should implement micro segmentation marketing strategy on our audiences based on things like location, job title, industry, past purchases, and what device they’re using.